-Note: If the reproduction of the issue takes an extended period, see the extended logging section of this article.
+Note: If the reproduction of the issue takes an extended period, refer to the extended logging section of this article.

-From the GFI LanGuard console, click the menu button in the top left.
+From the GFI LanGuard console, click the menu button on the top left.
 Navigate to Help > Troubleshooter and run through the steps provided by the troubleshooter.

-Once the logs are ready, upload the zip file (following the process described in the next section) and provide the file name (or the file transfer site's download link) to support, with any other relevant screenshots or screencasts (in a zip file).
+Once the logs are ready, upload the zip file and provide the file name (or the file transfer site's download link) to support, with any other relevant screenshots or screencasts (in a zip file).

 Send the screenshots as a reply to the email you received if a new case is created.